SteffeDEV/lj-inventory/README.md

 # S DEV CSS edit of lj-inventory used with QBCore Framework, We made this!
 (Orginal edit from Burn One Studios)

-Are you looking for High Quality FiveM Scripts or Need help starting a server?
+Are you looking for good dev community?

 Join SDEV today!
 <br>